 If the DCM π/2-BPSK Supported subfield is set to 1, the STA supports DCM π/2-BPSK as specified in 29.5.9.5.2.
 Otherwise, the STA does not support DCM π/2-BPSK.

-The Short CW Punctured Supported, Short CW Superimposed Supported, Long CW Punctured Supported and Long CW Superimposed Supported subfields indicate the support by an EDMG STA for LDPC code rate 7/8 with codeword length equal to 624, 672, 1248, and 1344 bits as follows:
+The Rate 7/8 Short CW Punctured Supported, Rate 7/8 Short CW Superimposed Supported, Rate 7/8 Long CW Punctured Supported and Rate 7/8 Long CW Superimposed Supported subfields indicate the support by an EDMG STA for LDPC code rate 7/8 with codeword length equal to 624, 672, 1248, and 1344 bits as follows:

-A STA indicates support for transmission and reception of LDPC code with short codeword length equal to 624 bits and code rate 7/8 by setting Short CW Punctured Supported subfield to 1, otherwise this subfield is set to 0.
+A STA indicates support for transmission and reception of LDPC code with short codeword length equal to 624 bits and code rate 7/8 by setting Rate 7/8 Short CW Punctured Supported subfield to 1, otherwise this subfield is set to 0.
 The encoding procedure for short codeword length equal to 624 bits is defined in 20.6.3.2.3.

-A STA indicates support for transmission and reception of LDPC code with short codeword length equal to 672 bits and code rate 7/8 by setting Short CW Superimposed Supported subfield to 1, otherwise this subfield is set to 0.
+A STA indicates support for transmission and reception of LDPC code with short codeword length equal to 672 bits and code rate 7/8 by setting Rate 7/8 Short CW Superimposed Supported subfield to 1, otherwise this subfield is set to 0.
 The encoding procedure for short codeword length equal to 672 bits is defined in 29.5.9.4 and parity check matrix is defined in 30.3.6.2.
 This field is reserved if the Short CW Punctured Supported subfield is 0.

-A STA indicates support for transmission and reception of LDPC code with long codeword length equal to 1248 bits and code rate 7/8 by setting Long CW Punctured Supported subfield to 1, otherwise this subfield is set to 0.
+A STA indicates support for transmission and reception of LDPC code with long codeword length equal to 1248 bits and code rate 7/8 by setting Rate 7/8 Long CW Punctured Supported subfield to 1, otherwise this subfield is set to 0.
 The encoding procedure for long codeword length equal to 1248 bits is defined in 29.5.9.4.

-A STA indicates support for transmission and reception of LDPC code with long codeword length equal to 1344 bits and code rate 7/8 by setting Long CW Superimposed Supported Bit subfield to 1, otherwise this subfield is set to 0.
+A STA indicates support for transmission and reception of LDPC code with long codeword length equal to 1344 bits and code rate 7/8 by setting Rate 7/8 Long CW Superimposed Supported Bit subfield to 1, otherwise this subfield is set to 0.
 The encoding procedure for long codeword length equal to 1344 bits is defined in 29.5.9.4.
-This field is reserved if the Long CW Punctured Supported subfield is 0.
+This field is reserved if the Rate 7/8 Long CW Punctured Supported subfield is 0.

 The SC Maximum Number of SU-MIMO Spatial Streams Supported subfield indicates the maximum number of SU-MIMO spatial streams for the EDMG SC modulation class that the STA can demodulate.
 The value of this subfield is in the range 1 to 8, with the value being equal to the bit representation plus 1.